-2. Do you have policies and written procedure es addressing: ■ Confidential administrative records? ☐ Yes ☐ No ■ The records of the persons served? ☐ Yes ☐ No ■ Security of all records? ☐ Yes ☐ No ■ Confidentiality of records? ☐ Yes ☐ No Compliance with applicable laws concerning records? ☐ Yes □ No ■ Timeframes for documentation in the records of the persons served? ☐ Yes □ No Describe the safeguards used to protect and d secure: ■ Confidential administrative records. ■ The records of the persons served.
+2. Do you have policies and written procedures addressing:

+Confidential administrative records?
+Yes No

+The records of the persons served?
+Yes No

+Security of all records?
+Yes No

+Confidentiality of records?
+Yes No

+• Compliance with applicable laws concerning records?
+Yes No

+Timeframes for documentation in the records of the persons served?
+Yes No

+Describe the safeguards used to protect and secure:

-- 3. The participating provider's financial planning and management activities: - a.
-Are designed to meet: - (1) Established outcomes for the persons served. - (2) Organizational performance objectives. - b.
+- Confidential administrative records. - The records of the persons served. - 3.
+The participating provider's financial planning and management activities: a.
+Are designed to meet: - (1) Established outcomes for the persons served. - (1) Established outcomes for the persons serve - (2) Organizational performance objectives. - b.
 Include: - (1) Preparation of an annual budget. - (2) Fiscal policies and written procedures, including internal control practices. - (3) Documented evidence of annual review or audit of the financial statements of the participating provider conducted by an independent accountant authorized by the appropriate authority.